vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 quantitative changes (more time to failure per hand, slightly faster walking relative to weight) are suggested somewhat by the data, it's hard to disambiguate these from noise.

+## 2026-03-28: skipped all exercises to focus on health documentation work

+On Saturday 2026-03-28, I skipped all exercises to get a long continuous block of time to focus on health documentation work (that ended up taking over 3 hours).